-5 Ways To Reduce Hidden Toxins From Your Life
+5 Ways To Reduce Hidden Toxins In Your Life

-Carrying a high toxic load stresses out your liver and disrupts your endocrine system which is responsible for filtering toxins through your lymphatic stream.
+It's important to realise that carrying a high toxic load in your body stresses out your liver and can disrupt your endocrine system which is responsible for filtering toxins via your lymphatic stream.

-This is where lowered immunity silently manifests itself over time and shows up in your inability to resist harmful pathogens and disease.
+This is where lowered immunity silently manifests itself over time and shows up in your inability to resist harmful pathogens and even chronic disease.

 So how can you reduce your toxic load?

 It all starts with eliminating the sources of harmful chemicals in your life.
-And here, we share with you five simple ways to do just that.
+And here we share with you five simple ways to begin doing that.

 1. Use Alternatives To Plastics